-- ESI first will complete the selection process for the resources needed to utilizing a contract resource in lieu of the System's owned gas fired generation.
-As meet the incremental needs identified in the RFP.
-After this has been done, ESI explained during the collaborative and detailed further herein, the Entergy System is required to will evaluate whether Displacement Proposals as well as other limited-term proposals that were not selected to meet the real time changes, including intra hour and inter hour load swings, and any product that is intended to displace owned generation must be able to match the supply role for whichincremental needs identified in this RFP, may function as displacement proposals. - Displacement Proposals, along with proposals that generation is maintained.are not selected to meet the incremental capacity needs identified in the RFP, will be considered on a timeline separate from and later than the timeline established in the RFP to select proposals that will serve incremental capacity needs.
-At this time, ESI anticipates evaluating Displacement Proposals and non-selected proposals that may be able to serve as displacement resources during the first part of 2007. - Only the Baseload and Dispatchable MUCPA products (Product Packages A and B, described in Section 1.5, below) may be submitted as Displacement Proposals.
+ESI first will complete the selection process for the resources needed to meet the incremental needs identified in the RFP.
+After this has been done, ESI will evaluate whether Displacement Proposals as well as other limited-term

+- proposals that were not selected to meet the incremental needs identified in this RFP, may function as displacement proposals. - > Displacement Proposals, along with proposals that are not selected to meet the incremental capacity needs identified in the RFP, will be considered on a timeline separate from and later than the timeline established in the RFP to select proposals that will serve incremental capacity needs.
+At this time, ESI anticipates evaluating Displacement Proposals and non-selected proposals that may be able to serve as displacement resources during the first part of 2007. - ➤ Only the Baseload and Dispatchable MUCPA products (Product Packages A and B, described in Section 1.5, below) may be submitted as Displacement Proposals.
 Bidder first must submit a standard five-year proposal, and after that proposal has been evaluated, whether it is accepted or rejected as an "incremental needs" resource, it remains eligible to be selected as a displacement resource.
 If Bidder desires consideration of a six- to ten-year contract, it should so state in the Special Considerations section of the Proposal Submission Form and also should indicate there the pricing terms for the Displacement Proposal.
 For example, if Bidder desires a ten-year contract, it should so state and indicate how its pricing terms for years six to ten would differ from its five-year proposal.
-Both ESI and Bidder will maintain some flexibility in negotiating the appropriate contract terms for Displacement Proposals, based on the most cost-effective contractual arrangement. - The total delivered cost of the Displacement Proposal would have to be less than the total delivered cost of the capacity and/or energy being displaced.
-In consultation with the Evaluation IM, ESI will develop the methodology that will be used to evaluate Displacement Proposals, as well as non-selected proposals that may function as displacement resources. - It will be necessary for resources submitted as Displacement Proposals to qualify for long-term network transmission status prior to the effective date of any Definitive Agreement for the Displacement Proposal.
-Transmission risk will not be taken in the same manner that is done for at least the first year of certain products being solicited in this RFP.
+Both ESI and Bidder will maintain some flexibility in negotiating the appropriate contract terms for Displacement Proposals, based on the most cost-effective contractual arrangement. - ➤ The total delivered cost of the Displacement Proposal would have to be less than the total delivered cost of the capacity and/or energy being displaced.
+In consultation with the Evaluation IM, ESI will develop the methodology that will be used to evaluate Displacement Proposals, as well as non-selected proposals that may function as displacement resources. - ➤ It will be necessary for resources submitted as Displacement Proposals to qualify for long-term network transmission status prior to the effective date of any Definitive Agreement for the Displacement Proposal.
+Transmission risk will not be taken in the same manner that is done for at least the first year of certain products being solicited in this RFP. - ➤ Because the Displacement Proposal resource will have to serve the same supply role as served by the capacity and/or energy being displaced, the proposal resource will be required to provide the same operational functionality as the displaced capacity and/or energy.
+For example, such proposal resources may be required to install Automatic Generation Control ("AGC") capability so that the unit can respond to System dispatch instructions in the same manner as the capacity and/or energy being displaced.